-This episode of Harvesting Happiness Talk Radio about the good life is sponsored by:
+This episode of Harvesting Happiness Talk Radio about the good life and enoughness is sponsored by:

 LinkedIn — is Lisa’s go-to network to find the right talent to make her organization soar.
 Your organization can add the purple hashtag #hiring to its profile so your network can help you target the right people to hire.
 Attract and prioritize high-quality hires!
 Every week over 40 million job seekers search Linkedin.

 Are We Happy Yet?
 Eight Keys to Unlocking a Joyful Life — A boot camp manual for greater emotional fitness.
 Happiness waits for no one and sometimes we all need support.
 What is getting in the way of your happiness right now?